 Summary of Proposed Regulation Rationale/Comments The regulation will also be expressed as a numerical table.
 The threshold for requiring open volume is raised to buildings over 25 m for all sites.
 Lines of open volume are reduced from 9 to 6 and increase in increments of 10%.
 Bylaw text will more clearly outline how the graph is to be interpreted and applied, including: When the site area of a property falls between established intervals, round to the nearest vertical coordinate.
 Where the intersection of site area and the pertinent open volume line does not fall on a horizontal coordinate representing a whole number, round to the next highest horizontal coordinate.
-The amount of open volume required for a given height is determined by that horizontal coordinate's intersection with the site area vertical coordinate.
-Building heights: Up to and including Line 1 require no open volume.
+The amount of open volume required for a given height is determined by that horizontal coordinate.
+The amount of open volume require no open volume.
 Line 1-2: at least 10% open volume.
 Line 2-3: at least 20%.
 Line 3-4: at least 30%.
-Line 4-5: at least 40%.
-Line 5-6: at least 50%.
+Line 4-5: at least 50%.
 Additional building height, beyond what is permitted for a site at each open volume line, may be granted under the density bonusing provisions contained in Appendix E. Interpretation of the graph is simplified, and existing ambiguities are addressed.
 6 storey buildings are permitted on all sites with no open volume.
 Development rights are increased, especially for small and medium sites which the existing regulation has a punitive effect on.
 Requiring open volume above 25 m aligns with existing regulation for buildings above this height to include a step back.
 The opportunity for density bonusing is broadened to enable maximum permitted building height to be exceeded at each line of open volume for any site.
 Currently, this is only an option to exceed 76 m on eligible sites.
 As part of a City Centre Plan update, development features available for density bonus in Appendix E will be clarified and expanded.